Prithiga023/web-developer-assignment-FYLE-INTERNSHIP-/README.md

-n this assignment for the internship application, I have created and hosted a website
+In this assignment for the internship application, I have created and hosted a website
 ## User Interactions

 ### **Animations  and Functionalities expected:**